 Please check rates and details directly with the companies in question if you need more recent info.

-The name of the place, Onferno, may have been choosen because of the fog which sometimes comes out of the cave.
+The name of the place, Onferno, may have been chosen because of the fog which sometimes comes out of the cave.
 So people thought they were the entrance to hell.

-The cave is an exptraordinary interesting river cave and is, as far as I know, the only show cave in gypsum in Italy.
+The cave is an extraordinary interesting river cave and is, as far as we know, the only show cave in gypsum in Italy.
 The whole area of Onferno is an outcrop of anhydrite, which is very easily soluble by water.
-The solution leads to an extreme relief, rocks and cliffs, and steep, unfertile and dry slopes.
+The solution leads to an extreme relief, rocks and cliffs, and steep, infertile, and dry slopes.
 This unfriendly areas give home to numerous rare specialists, plants and animals, and are thus protected.
 The whole area, including the cave with its bats is a nature reserve.
 The information center for the reserve is located in the castle.

 After a few steps we see the valley above the cave.
-This is a small and steep valley which has no subaerial drainage.
-All the water collecten in winter and spring, runs down the cave.
+This is a small and steep valley which has no surface drainage, all the water which rains on the area in winter and spring, runs down the cave.
 There are swallow holes right beneath the cave entrance.
-And this water is the reason why this cave may only be visited in summer.
+And this seasonal flooding is the reason why this cave may only be visited in summer.

 A last word, as this cave is rather rough: You do not need any experience or climbing ability.
-I fit through the narrow passages without any problems, although I am rather heavy.
-But the cave is not recommended for people with claustrophobia or fears of darknes, and the visitors should be able to walk the rather strenuous tour, so it is not recomended for people with heart problems.
+But the cave is not recommended for people with claustrophobia or fears of darkness, and the visitors should be able to walk the rather strenuous tour, so it is not recommended for people with heart problems.
 But it is normally big fun for young families with children of any age.